What Is a GAN?

 Much like you may have already put together, implicitly distributed generative models do not require an explicit definition for their model distribution.
 Instead, these models train themselves by indirectly sampling data from their parameterized distribution.
 And as you may have also already guessed, this is what a GAN does.

 Well, how exactly does it do that?
-Let’s dive a little bit into GANs and then we’ll start to paint that picture.
+Let’s dive into GANs, and then we’ll start to paint that picture.

 High-Level GAN Understanding